sethmlarson/sethmlarson.dev/app/markdown/2025-08-26/sms-urls.md

 # SMS URLs

-Did you know there are is a URL scheme for sending an “SMS” or text message, similar to `mailto:`?
+Did you know there is a URL scheme for sending an “SMS” or text message, similar to `mailto:`?
 SMS URLs are defined in [RFC 5724](https://www.rfc-editor.org/rfc/rfc5724.html) and are formatted like so: